History of Kyiv (1362–1657): 15th century

-In 1440, the Kievan Principality was restored, headed by Prince Olelko Volodymyrovych from the Gediminid clan (Olelkovichi).
+In 1440, the Kievan Principality was restored, headed by Prince Aleksandras Olelka from the Gediminid clan.
 During the reign of Prince Olelko (1440–1455) and Semen Olelkovich (1455–1470), the principality enjoyed relative independence.
 Kiev experienced an economic and cultural boom, becoming a major centre for the development of crafts and trade.
-During this period (1470), the stone architecture of the Kievan Rus' era was rebuilt and restored, in particular Saint Sophia Cathedral, Kyiv and the Dormition Cathedral, Kyiv Pechersk Lavra.
+During this period (1470), the stone architecture of the Kievan Rus' era was rebuilt and restored, in particular Saint Sophia Cathedral and the Dormition Cathedral.

 After the Council of Ferrara-Florence (1438–1445), which was convened to conclude a union between the Western and Eastern Christian churches, Metropolitan Isidore was in Kiev, already holding the titles of papal legate and cardinal.
 The Prince of Kiev, Oleklo, welcomed the Union of Florence, and the Metropolitan solemnly proclaimed the union in Kiev.
 However, although he did not encounter strong resistance, the Orthodox continued to avoid Catholic churches.

 In 1458, after the schism of the Metropolis of Moscow and all Rus' from the mother church, the Ecumenical Patriarchate of Constantinople, the Muscovite hierarchs lost the right to bear the title "Metropolitan of Kiev".
 Kiev became the nominal centre of the Metropolis of Kiev, Galicia and all Rus' (1441–1596), although the metropolitans often continued to reside in Navahrudak, the former seat of the Metropolis of Lithuania.
 Metropolitans held the title Metropolis of Kiev, Galicia and all Rus', and the first metropolitan with this title was Gregory the Bulgarian.

 After the death of Prince Semen Olelkovich in 1471, Grand Duke of Lithuania and King of Poland Casimir IV Jagiellon abolished the Principality of Kiev, transforming it into the Kiev Voivodeship.
 In 1471, the people of Kiev protested against the abolition of the principality and tried to prevent Martynas Goštautas, the first Voivode of Kiev, from entering the city.
-A permanent Lithuanian garrison was stationed in Kyiv Castle.
+A permanent Lithuanian garrison was stationed in the castle.
 In 1481, princes led by Mikhailo Olelkovich conspired to kill Grand Duke of Lithuania Casimir IV and restore the appanage principalities, primarily Kiev.
 The conspiracy was exposed, and Prince Mikhailo was beheaded in Kiev.

 In 1482, Kiev was sacked by Crimean Tatar troops under the command of Crimean Khan Meñli I Giray at the request of the Grand Prince of Moscow, Ivan III.
 Most of the old Kievan churches were destroyed.
-Saint Sophia Cathedral, Kyiv was looted.
+Saint Sophia Cathedral was looted.
 The Crimean khan presented the Muscovite prince with a golden diskos and chalice, which the Tatars took from the cathedral.
 Ivan III provoked the Crimean khan to further attacks, which took place in the late 15th and early 16th centuries and greatly slowed down the development of Kiev.

 In c.
 1494~1497, Grand Duke of Lithuania Alexander Jagiellon granted the city of Kiev the right to self-government (Magdeburg rights).